mstflotfy/mstflotfy.github.io/_posts/Dev/2021-1-19-How-To-Start-A-Blog.md

 First, let's get the domain name out of the way.

-- The domain name is the address of your blog. [mstflotfy.com](https://mstflotfy.com/){:target="_blank"} is the domain name of this blog.
+- The domain name is the address of your blog. [mstflotfy.com](https://mstflotfy.com/){:target="_blank" rel="noopener noreferrer"} is the domain name of this blog.

 - You more rent a domain name than buy it.
 It’s yours for the years you have paid for, then you need to renew.
 If you do not renew, it will be up for sale, and others will be able to buy it.

 - It does not matter where you buy it.
 Just find a well-known site that has good buying and renewal prices.
-I checked [Google Domains](https://domains.google/){:target="blank"} and [NameCheap](https://www.namecheap.com/){:target="_blank"}, but there are many other options.
+I checked [Google Domains](https://domains.google/){:target="blank"} and [NameCheap](https://www.namecheap.com/){:target="_blank" rel="noopener noreferrer"}, but there are many other options.

 - The domain name extension doesn’t matter much.
 Although it’s best to go with `.com` as it is the better-known option and easy to remember.
 Also, some weird extensions might be considered spammy.
 If `.com` is not available, go with any other familiar option.